MiguelMSandin/phylogeniesQuickStart/README.md

 ### Combining different approaches.

 When the phylogenetic inference is the core of your study, it is highly recommended to **replicate the phylogenetic tree with different approaches**.
 This is most commonly achieved by combining the support from different trees obtained by independent runs of maximum likelihood and bayesian approaches.
-Although not always it is possible to apply different approaches to the same dataset, for example for very large datasets a bayesian inference will fail to converge; and on the contrary, when estimating molecular ages a bayesian approach is much better suited since allows uncertainty.
+Although not always it is possible to apply different approaches to the same dataset, for example for very large datasets a bayesian inference might fail to converge; or when estimating molecular ages a bayesian approach is much better suited since allows uncertainty.
-Other option is to use different softwares (RAxML-ng vs. IQTree), apply different models of evolution (GTR vs. CAT), or even to replicate the alignment by (for example) reversing the sequences before aligning.
+Other option is to use different softwares (RAxML-ng vs. IQ-TREE), apply different models of evolution (GTR vs. CAT), or even to replicate the alignment by (for example) reversing the sequences before aligning.

 ---